- Can I apply before I receive my degree?

 - Where do I find practical information regarding life in Switzerland

 Yes.
-Applications can be submitted before obtaining the degree, you should, however, obtain your degree within six month after the application deadline.
-If your Master degree is not available at the time of your application, we kindly ask you to upload a copy of your Bachelor degree and your latest academic transcript instead.
+Applications can be submitted before obtaining the degree.
+You should, however, obtain your degree within 6-9 months after the application deadline.
+If your Master's degree is not available at the time of your application, we kindly ask you to upload a copy of your Bachelor degree and your latest academic transcript instead.

 Unfortunately, our universities do not consider a Bachelor's Degree/B.Tech/B.Sc (Hons) as equivalent to a Masters and therefore an application is not possible.